-\our preschool website stjamescoop.com
+our preschool website stjamescoop.com

-\in hard copy, which can be signed out for the duration of your child's time involved in programs while at St. James Co-operative Preschool.
+in hard copy, which can be signed out for the duration of your child's time involved in programs while at St. James Co-operative Preschool.
 A deposit maybe required.

-\a permanent hardcopy is located on the bookshelf next to the families' mail slots in the upper foyer.
+a permanent hardcopy is located on the bookshelf next to the families' mail slots in the upper foyer.

-The handbook will be reviewed annually by the St. James executive, or it's designates and will be updated to accommodate new ministry regulations, changes to programs and internal policies of the preschool.
+The handbook will be reviewed annually by the St. James executive, or its designates and will be updated to accommodate new ministry regulations, changes to programs and internal policies of the preschool.
 If needed, handbook changes can be made at any time during the school year and when applicable.
-You will receive notice of such changes through emails, newsletters or classroom postings.
+You will receive notice of such changes through emails, classroom communication app-Class Dojo or classroom postings.